otto-de/edison-hal/README.md

 * The constructors of NumberedPaging are now protected instead of final.
 This prevented changing the names of the page/pageSize variables used in collection resources.
+* Fixed numbering of last-page links in NumberedPaging.

+*New Features / API extensions*

+* Added NumberedPaging.getLastPage()

 ### 0.6.1